thisisehyas/WiFi-Signal-Latency-Analysis/README.md

 ### **2. Outlier Handling**

 A log transformation was applied to reduce the effect of long-tailed values.
-Before transforming, outliers were detected using the **z-score method**, and the outlier values in the `latency_ms` column were **replaced with the column median**, which helped normalize the distribution.
+Before transforming, outliers were detected using the z-score method, and the outlier values in the latency_ms column were replaced with the column mean, which helped normalize the distribution.

 Before and after transformation: